I Tested Fish, Blood and Bone: This is What I Think of it

 The potassium is usually added from various sources, and if you’re concerned about where it may come from, we suggest contacting the manufacturer.
 Some produce truly organic fish, blood and bone products, while some are more “semi-organic”.

-It isn’t the strongest fertiliser, and some plants may require a top-up with other products to get them to perform at their best.
+It isn’t the strongest fertiliser, and I’ve found that some plants may require a top-up with other products to get them to perform at their best.

 If you’re looking for a general fertiliser that’s better for the environment, try blood fish and bone, which is also available in larger 25kg bags: